ECB's Draghi Hints at Possible Winding Down of Eurozone QE -- 5th Update

-SINTRA, Portugal -- The euro climbed against the dollar and eurozone bond prices slumped Tuesday after European Central Bank President Mario Draghi hinted the ECB might start winding down its monetary stimulus in response to an accelerating eurozone economy.
+SINTRA, Portugal -- The euro soared to its biggest one-day gain against the dollar in a year and eurozone bond prices slumped after European Central Bank President Mario Draghi hinted the ECB might start winding down its stimulus in response to accelerating growth in Europe.

 Continue Reading Below

-A move toward reducing stimulus by the ECB would put the world's two most powerful central banks back on a similar policy path for the first time in four years, as the U.S. Federal Reserve first signaled a similar move in 2013 and has been raising interest rates gradually since December 2015.
+Any move by the ECB toward reducing bond purchases would put it on a similar policy path as the Federal Reserve, which first signaled an intent to taper its own stimulus program in 2013.
+But the ECB is likely to remain far behind: The Fed has been raising interest rates gradually since December 2015, while the ECB's key rate has been negative since June 2014.

-Mr. Draghi's comments, at the ECB's annual economic policy conference in Portugal, were laced with caution and caveats.
-But investors interpreted them as a signal that the ECB was moving toward exiting its quantitative-easing program, in which it buys EUR60 billion ($67.15 billion) a month in bonds.
+Mr. Draghi's comments, made Tuesday at the ECB's annual economic policy conference in Portugal, were laced with caution and caveats.
+But investors interpreted them as a cue to buy euros and sell eurozone bonds, a reversal of a long-term trade that has benefited from the central bank's EUR60 billion ($67.15 billion) of bond purchases each month.

-The EUR2.3 trillion program has had a large impact on financial markets.
-After Mr. Draghi spoke Tuesday, the euro rose more than 1.4% against the dollar to $1.1346, and eurozone government bond yields also rose sharply.
-Bond yields rise as prices fall.
+"All the signs now point to a strengthening and broadening recovery in the euro area," Mr. Draghi said.

-Pressure has been mounting on the ECB to change course as evidence accumulates that its aggressive stimulus is bearing fruit, and as political uncertainty in the region fades following Emmanuel Macron's election as French president.
+Following Mr. Draghi's comments, the euro jumped 1.4% against the dollar, the largest daily percentage rise since June 2016, to end U.S. trading at $1.1340.
+It is the euro's highest level against the greenback since August 2016.

 Continue Reading Below